 Months later, Jessica and I travel to Lake Isabella, where Icon conducts private flight-testing.
 Some 40 miles north of Tehachapi, this is where Icon’s designers and engineers are based.
 Isabella is void of people, except for the encampment Icon has set up.
 This is a logistically difficult site for testing, since everything has to be brought in.
 There’s a small fleet of watercraft huddled near the shore: a sport boat, a pair of new Sea-Doos and a wakeboarding boat wait patiently.
 A birdlike Aventura II amphibious kitplane is tied to the dock, and an RV rests on the rocky shore, with chairs and coolers placed loosely around it.
 This is Icon’s base-ops for the next few days.

 I can see the A5 in the water, being coddled and caressed, as any rock star should be.
 The A5 looks good in the water—less gangly than the mockup being displayed to the public.
 She looks futuristic and young, and the calm waters of Isabella lap her sides with a gentle “thunk” sound against her composite hull.
 A team hovers around the A5, attending to various duties.
 Their calm demeanor belies the fact that many have been working endless days and hours getting the A5 ready for flight-testing.

 Page 2 of 5

-Labels: Aviation News, Buyer's Guide, Features, Floatplanes, Journeys, LSAs, New Products, People and Places, Seaplanes, Sport Pilots, New Aircraft, Aviation Personalities, Travel, Backcountry Flying, Aircraft, New Airplanes, Adventure Aircraft
+Labels: Aviation News, Buyer's Guide, Features, Floatplanes, Journeys, LSAs, New Products, People and Places, Seaplanes, Sport Pilots, New Aircraft, Aviation Personalities, Travel, What's New, Backcountry Flying, Aircraft, New Airplanes, Adventure Aircraft